KeyboardKit/website/collections/_posts/2023/2023-05-11-keyboardkit-7.6-rc.md

 release: https://github.com/KeyboardKit/KeyboardKit/releases/tag/7.6-rc1
 ---

-KeyboardKit 7.6 RC 1 is out and fixes some dictation-related problems when submitting your app to App Store Connect without dictation permission keys.
-Read on for some important information.
+The KeyboardKit 7.6 RC is out and fixes a dictation-related problem when submitting apps to the App Store Connect without adding dictation permission keys, even it the app doesn't use dictation.

 ![KeyboardKit logo]({{page.image}})

 ## Dictation changes

-KeyboardKit 7.5 added a new dictation engine that makes it easy to perform dictation in the main app as well as from the keyboard.
+KeyboardKit 7.5 added a new dictation engine that makes it easy to perform dictation in the app as well as from the keyboard.

-However, after this was released, people started reporting that submitting apps started to failed with an `Invalid Binary` error if the app didn't specify dictation permission in its configuration file, even if the app didn't use dictation.
+However, after it was released, people started reporting that submitting apps to App Store Connect started to failed with an `Invalid Binary` error if the app didn't specify dictation permission, even if the app didn't use the dictation features.

-Turns out that the `Speech` framework that lies at the heard of the new dictation feature requires these permissions, even if it isn't used by the app.
+Turns out that the `Speech` framework at the heart of this new feature requires these permissions, even if dictation isn't used by the app.

 To solve this, 7.6 will separate speech recognizion from the dictation engine, and will require you to provide a speech recognizer when setting up dictation in your app.
-Since `Speech` usage can't be in the app, you will have to copy code into your app when you want to use dictation.

-Here is a standard speech recognizer that you can just add to your app and use right away:
+Since `Speech` usage can't be in the app, since that triggers this problem, here is a standard speech recognizer that you can just add to your app and use right away:

 ```swift
 #if os(iOS)